 If I can find a nice summary list of the 'propositions' of Newton's 'Principia Mathematica' (or any of his other works), I plan to make the list(s) available via this page.

-If I can find a re-write of most of the important results of the Principia in a more modern form (like dy/dx and delta-x notation, and Cartesian x-y-z coordinates) I plan to make any such modernized forms of the Principia available via this page.
+I was motivated to find a re-write of most of the important results of the Principia in a more modern form (like dy/dx and delta-x notation, and Cartesian x-y-z coordinates).

 To return to a previously visited web page location, click on